OfficeDev/office-scripts-docs/docs/develop/vscode-for-scripts.md

 :::image type="content" source="../images/vscode-script-editor.png" alt-text="An Excel on the web window with the Code Editor open next to a VS Code on the web window with an open script.":::

-Visual Studio Code as a few advantages over the built-in Code Editor.
+Visual Studio Code has a few advantages over the built-in Code Editor.

 - Full-screen editing!
 Your script doesn’t have to share screen space with the workbook any more.
 - Edit multiple scripts at once!
 Quickly switch between scripts to share code from your other automations.